 The first few times you practice a new skill, you have to concentrate and proceed slowly as your brain forms new neural connections and your body gains muscle memory.
 You may feel anxious and lack confidence in your ability to do well.
 The more an action is repeated or practiced, the more ingrained the neural pathways become and the faster the neurons fire together.
 You gain confidence in your knowledge and ability; if you do the action often enough it becomes automatic.
 You do not have to think about it because your brain and body know what to do and how to do it.

 When you want to ingrain a new pattern in your life, think repetition.
 Learn and create new mental habits and skills by repeating the thought and behavior over and over an extended period of time.
+Current research suggests that it takes 21 days to equalize the strength of an old and new thought pattern or habit and at least 60 days for the new pattern to become automatic.

-For better or worse, habits become so automatic that you do them without conscious thought.
+Then, for better or worse, habits become so automatic that you do them without conscious thought.
 Habits define who we are and how we live our lives.
 William James, one of the 19th century’s most influential psychiatrists wrote: “Our lives are but a mass of habits.”

 Everything you do, whether rarely or never, often or in excess, falls into the realm of habits, not free will for the most part.
 Habits churn up thoughts and physical sensations to make you think and act accordingly, even when you want to choose differently.
 It takes knowledge and determination to dismantle old habits and create new ones.